harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 ## Phonology

-#todo #define Phonology is the branch of linguistics that studies the systematic organization and patterns of sounds within a specific language to convey meaning.
+#define [Phonology](https://en.wikipedia.org/wiki/Phonology) is the branch of linguistics that studies the systematic organization and patterns of sounds within a specific language to convey meaning.
 - It focuses on how phonemes and sound features function cognitively and structurally, rather than just their physical production (phonetics).